commonsguy/cwac-security/README.markdown

 - the maximum number of entries in the ZIP archive; archives with more entries than this will be rejected

-- the maximum size in bytes of any single entry; archives with an entry larger than this will be rejected
+- the maximum size in bytes of the unzipped contents; archives larger than this will be rejected

 Both `unzip()` methods throw a `ZipUtils.UnzipException` if there is a problem.
 They will also "roll back" any existing work, so